-The UC Food Observer caught up with Food Forward’s founder and executive director, Rick Nahmias, and Jim Mangis, who serves as the branch manager for the organization’s operation in Ventura County, prior to his sudden death in 2016 at the age of 62.
+In 2015, UC Food Observer caught up with Food Forward’s founder and executive director, Rick Nahmias, and Jim Mangis, who served as the branch manager for the organization’s operation in Ventura County, prior to his sudden death in 2016 at the age of 62.
 The original interview has been edited.

 Rick Nahmias is an award-winning professional photographer, well-known for his work documenting diversity and marginalized communities.
 He has published two books, including The Migrant Project.
 He also is a professionally trained cook and an accomplished speaker.

-Jim Mangis’ work has focused on community building, conserving resources and feeding the hungry.
+Jim Mangis’ work focused on community building, conserving resources and feeding the hungry.
 He started building youth conservation corps in the 1970s.
-He worked in community recycling for many years in Central California.
-He also has worked with food banks in Tulare and Ventura County (FoodShare).
-He is the owner of a new business, Good Tilth Organic Nursery, in Ventura.
+He worked in community recycling for many years in Central California, and with food banks in Tulare and Ventura County (FoodShare).

-All photos provided by Food Forward and Rick Nahmius.
+All photos for this piece were provided by Food Forward and Rick Nahmius.

 Q: Rick, what inspired you to found Food Forward?